mit-submit/submit-users-guide/source/running.rst

 We currently have around 1000 CPUs on the ``submit`` partition, and 30 GPUs on the ``submit-gpu`` partition.

-The Slurm partitions on SubMIT are open for both quick and longer jobs, but we place an upper limit to 6 days of running time.
-In addition, each Slurm node is limited to 160 GB of total memory to use.
+The Slurm partitions on SubMIT are open for both quick and longer jobs, but we place an upper limit to 6 days of running time on the CPU partition, and of 2 days on the GPU partition.

+Most nodes have between 64 and 128 GB of memory, with a handful of machines capable of holding up to 1.5TB.
+Please see the below section on memory usage for more information.

 We implement a fair-sharing system, where users that request more resources have a smaller priority than those that request less.